mattclegg/silverstripe-doc-restructuring/master/sapphire/docs/en/reference/templates.md

 ## Creating your own Template Variables and Controls

-There are 2 ways you can extend the template variables you have available.
-You can create a new Database field in your
-$db or if you do not need the variable to be editable in the cms you can create a function which returns a value in your Page.php class.
+There are two ways you can extend the template variables you have available.
+You can create a new database field in your `$db` or if you do not need the variable to be editable in the cms you can create a function which returns a value in your `Page.php` class.

 	:::php